NotTacoz/jacaranda/content/notes/AT/chemistry/Redox.md

 >[!warning]
 >BE SPECIFIC AND BE PARTICULAR.
 DO NOT BE VAGUE.
 EXPLAIN WELL AND LOGICALLY.
 E.G. "IT" NO GOOD 🙅

-- in oxidation, the thine being oxidised is called the reducing agent!
+- in oxidation, the thing being oxidised is called the reducing agent!
 	- vice versa
 	- H2O something something idk
 	- decrease in oxidation number: reducing: oxidation agent!